Sign Up for a Circle Mint account Today

 The DeFi movement is arguably one of the most promising markets in the financial technology sector, but that does not mean it is not without its challenges.

 Currently, the vast majority of DeFi protocols operate on Ethereum.
 Unfortunately, the Ethereum ledger cannot handle the high number of transactions it is processing, as DApp usage exploded in 2020, mainly due to the boom in DeFi.
 As a result, transaction costs — known as “gas” fees — and transaction processing times have increased substantially on the Ethereum network, reaching the highest since 2017 this August.

 For DeFi users, that means absolute returns are being diminished due to the high gas fees that need to be paid to move in and out of DeFi protocols.
 While the Ethereum developer community is working to address these issues with future network upgrades, the future of DeFi will likely be multi-chain.

 Global stablecoins will, therefore, also become multi-chain digital currencies.
-USDC is already taking that step by natively integrating with Algorand, Solana, and Stellar blockchains with plans to expand to many more.
+USDC is already taking that step by natively integrating with Algorand, Solana, Stellar, TRON, Hedera, and Avalanche blockchains with plans to expand to many more.